-Light and resistant, these trekking poles are of high quality due to the mixture of aluminum and carbon fiber used in their manufacture.
+Light and resistant, these trekking poles are of a high quality due to the mixture of aluminum and carbon fiber used in their manufacture.
 The EVA foam handle has an ergonomic shape that adapts correctly to the grip of the hands.
-In addition, it absorbs moisture and sweat from your hands.
+Besides, it absorbs moisture and sweat from your hands.

-Its length is adjustable (115 cm – 135 cm) and it is easily locked.
-This item includes rosettes for mud or sand, rosettes for snow and rubber protector for stone.
+Its length is adjustable (115 cm – 135 cm), and it is easily locked.
+This item includes rosettes for mud or sand, rosettes for snow, and a rubber protector for stone.

 Canes trekking high quality and very resistant to wear

 These trekking poles stand out for their quality, as they are made of 7075 aluminum alloy.
-In addition, the handle is made of EVA and the handles are made of cork.
+Also, the handle is made of EVA, and the handles are made of cork.
 The adjustable length (110 cm – 125 cm) is ideal for trekkers with a height between 159 – 197 cm.

 The sections of these trekking poles are connected by a very wear-resistant steel cable, which allows it to be folded into three parts until it is only 40 cm long.

-Shopping guide: What you should know about the trekking pole
+What you should know about the trekking pole?

-In this shopping guide we are going to discover everything about the trekking pole .
-If you don’t know how to use it, adjust it correctly and carry out maintenance, stay!
-You are going to learn a lot of things that will be of great help when deciding on one or another type of cane.
+In this shopping guide, we are going to discover everything about the trekking pole.
+If you don’t know how to use it, adjust it correctly, carry out maintenance, and stay!
+You will learn a lot of things that will be of great help when deciding on one or another type of cane.
 We are also going to talk to you about the land where its use is not recommended.

-The trekking pole is made up of several parts that, made with different technologies, allow it to be blocked.
-As a general rule, all canes are made up of the same elements, although in certain cases they may vary from one type to another.
+The trekking pole is made up of several parts made with different technologies, allowing it to be blocked.
+As a general rule, all canes are made up of the same elements, although in some instances, they may vary from one type to another.
 Next, we are going to tell you what the trekking pole is made of :

-- Dragonera: It is the tape that is tied to the wrist in order to grip the cane with more security so that it does not escape us.
-You must bear in mind that the adjustment of the leash should not restrict the movements of your wrist.
+- Dragonera: It is the tape tied to the wrist to grip the cane with more security so that it does not escape us.
+You must bear in mind that the leash’s adjustment should not restrict the movements of your wrist.

-- Locking mechanisms: These are the fasteners or assemblies that allow you to adjust the length of the pole and keep the sections securely attached.
+- Locking mechanisms: These are the fasteners or assemblies that allow you to adjust the pole’s length and keep the sections securely attached.
 We recommend looking for quality locking mechanisms, as they are often the first item to break.

 - Rosettes: To give you an idea, they are like a kind of plastic basket located at the top of the tip.
-Smaller diameter rosettes are suitable for summer as they prevent the tip from getting caught in roots and rocks.
+Smaller diameter rosettes are suitable for summer as they prevent getting caught in roots and rocks.
 The large ones are the most recommended for snow.